 The Marriott Bonvoy Bold Card is the only option for those looking for a no annual fee Marriott credit card.
 The fact that the card offers 15 elite nights towards status annually is generous.

 However, beyond that, I think getting one of Marriott’s premium credit cards instead is worthwhile.
-Personally I’d highly recommend getting the Marriott Bonvoy Boundless Card.
-It has a much better welcome bonus and offers an annual free night that more than justifies the annual fee.
+Personally, I’d highly recommend getting the Marriott Bonvoy Boundless Card.
+It has a welcome bonus which is more than 2x that of the Bold card and offers an annual free night that more than justifies the annual fee.
 You can always give that card a try, and if you don’t like it you should be able to downgrade the card after a year.